|

 the 1900s there was little wrestling promoted

-in Australia and contests were few and far in between.
+in Australia and contests were few and far in

-Australian Champion, Clarence Weber, Professor William
+were; the Australian Champion, Clarence Weber,

-Miller, Jack Carkeek, Clarence Whistler and World
+Professor William Miller, Jack Carkeek, Clarence

-Champion, George Hackenschmidt.
+Whistler and World Champion, George Hackenschmidt.

 However,